Querétaro–Atlas riot: Reactions

 Both Atlas and Querétaro released statements on social media condemning the riots and calling on the authorities to hold the instigators responsible.

 The incident was reported through the media in Mexico.
-Querétaro state governor Mauricio Kuri González condemned the violence and has given instructions "to apply the law with all its consequences."
-The president of the Liga MX, Mikel Arriola declared the violence "unacceptable" and that "exemplary punishments" will be made for those responsible for the riots.
+Querétaro state governor Mauricio Kuri González condemned the violence and gave instructions "to apply the law with all its consequences."
+The president of the Liga MX, Mikel Arriola, declared the violence "unacceptable" and that "exemplary punishments" will be made for those responsible for the riots.
 Arriola then went to Querétaro the following day to visit the injured fans.

+Several countries expressed their solidarity with the victims.
+The day after the tragedy, on 6 March, in El Salvador the Primera División de El Salvador series' matches that were to take place that day hung the Mexican flag with black ribbons, and the teams of Alianza Fútbol Club and Club Deportivo Águila both from San Salvador and San Miguel respectively, who were going to play at the Cuscatlán Stadium in San Salvador were photographed together to promote non-violence among the fans.

-On March 7, 2022, the governor had still not managed to arrest anyone despite having photo evidence of the perpetrators.
+On 7 March 2022, the governor had still not managed to arrest anyone despite having photo evidence of the perpetrators.
 Nor could he provide evidence that there had been no deaths.
 Statements by CONCACAF and FIFA were made the following day after the riot, condemning the violence with CONCACAF and FIFA calling on authorities to hold them accountable and that CONCACAF will provide any support to both the Mexican Football Federation and the Liga MX.

-On March 7, 2022, Mexican President Andrés Manuel López Obrador announced during a conference that he will not hold the state governor responsible for the riot, although he did not condone the riots, The manager of Querétaro F.C., Hernán Cristante, said that his players also received death threats following the riots.
+On 7 March 2022, Mexican President Andrés Manuel López Obrador announced during a conference that he would not hold the state governor responsible for the riot, although he did not condone the riots, The manager of Querétaro F.C., Hernán Cristante, said that his players also received death threats following the riots.

-On March 8, 2022, C.D.
+On 8 March 2022, C.D.
 Guadalajara announced via their website and social media that the club will ban barras from both Guadalajara and Club América in their upcoming derby match on 12 March.

-On March 9, 2022, Arriola stated that the riots could have affected Mexico's role in co-hosting the 2026 FIFA World Cup, saying that its role would have been in jeopardy had there not been a response to the violence.
+On 9 March 2022, Arriola stated that the riots could have affected Mexico's role in co-hosting the 2026 FIFA World Cup, saying that its role would have been in jeopardy had there not been a response to the violence.